Kemsekov/GraphSharp/README.md

 using GraphSharp.Nodes;
 using GraphSharp.Visitors;

-var nodes = NodeGraphFactory.CreateRandomConnectedParallel<Node>(20, 0, 2);
+//create 20 nodes with each of them have from 0 to 2 childs var nodes = NodeGraphFactory.CreateRandomConnectedParallel<Node>(20, 0, 2);

 var graph = new Graph(nodes);

-var visitor = new ActionVisitor((node,visited)=>{
+//print node if it is visited first time var visitor = new ActionVisitor((node,visited)=>{
     if(!visited)
         System.Console.WriteLine(node);
 });

-graph.AddVisitor(visitor,1,2);
+//add visitor to node 1 and node 2 graph.AddVisitor(visitor,1,2);

 System.Console.WriteLine("---Step 1---");